JamieLab/HeatwaveAnalysis/README.md

 **RESULTS**

 After running the code, the results will be printed to the console and saved in a CSV file named results.csv.
+Plotting codes are provided as a separate cell inside the "monthsafter" files.